Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Performance estimation of methods involving linear operators

-Solving \eqref{PEP} for the new classes $\Co{\mu_g}{0}$ and $\Cosym{\mu_g}{\mu_M}$ yields numerical results in Fig. \ref{fig:exp1and3}, namely, the worst-case performance of the gradient method \eqref{eq:GM} after $10$ iterations for varying step size $h\in [0,2]$ when applied to classes $\Fmu{0}$, $\Co{0.1}{0}$ and $\Fmu{0.1}$.
-After intensive numerical computations on \texttt{PESTO} and analysis of results such that depicted in Fig. \ref{fig:exp1and3}, we were able to identify the exact worst-case performances $w(\Co{\mu_g}{0};h)$ and $w(\Cosym{\mu_g}{\mu_M};h)$.
+After extensive numerical computations with \texttt{PESTO} and analysis of results such that depicted in Fig. \ref{fig:exp1and3}, we were able to identify the exact worst-case performances $w(\Co{\mu_g}{0};h)$ and $w(\Cosym{\mu_g}{\mu_M};h)$.
 We present the analytical expressions of these worst-cases in Section \ref{sect:perf_gMx}.
-Before, we propose to review the results of \cite{taylor2017smooth} on the worst-case performance of \eqref{eq:GM} on the class $\Fmu{\mu_f}$ for pedagogical reasons.
+Before, we propose to review the results of \cite{taylor2017smooth} on the worst-case performance of \eqref{eq:GM} on the class $\Fmu{\mu_f}$ for pedagogical reasons. \\